-We are forming a shared living / shared ownership household for people with a commitment to progressive social change.
+• We are forming a shared living / shared ownership household for people with a commitment to progressive social change.

 • We envision creating an informal community, with a mix of shared and private spaces and some shared meals and other group activities.

 • We operate from a base of values that include transparency, honesty, democracy, and respect for people and the planet.

 • We are working to reduce buy-in costs and create an affordable alternative to renting and conventional home ownership.

 • The house, located at 2839 Ashby Ave., Berkeley Elmwood, is half owned by the organizer, Jon Katz

 We are working with the East Bay Co-Housing Network and Bay Area Community Land Trust to explore possible cooperative ownership structures, including Resident Operated Nonprofit, Limited Equity Housing Co-op, and Tenancy In Common models.
 The final choice will depend largely on the financial resources we can identify in the coming weeks.
 Berkeley Elmwood is a beautiful but already heavily gentrified (and expensive) neighbourhood, and developing a viable financial plan <link> has been a real challenge.
 It is unlikely that we will be able to reduce monthly payments below the current market value for Elmwood shared housing, which is around $1500 for a large room with private bath, and $1100 for a medium room with shared bath.
 We are operating on a very tight time frame, so please contact us soon if you’re interested